 • You and another person who doesn’t live in your household take turns driving the same vehicle.

-• Driver No. 2 of that car is excluded from your policy.
+• The car’s second driver is excluded from your policy.

 “Legally, you are allowed to have duplicate coverage for the same vehicle.
 But each policy would have to be purchased from different insurance companies,” says Kevin Quinn, vice president of claims and customer experience at Los Angeles-based Mercury Insurance.